DevMo-13/full-stack-app-with-react-and-rest-api/README.md

 # FULL STACK APP WITH REACT AND A REST API
  Treehouse FSJS Techdegree Project 10 - Full Stack App with React and a REST API

-In this project, I used my knowledge of React, JSX, React Router, React Context API, and Create React App to to create a client for the school database REST API I created in another project.
-The full stack application provides a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.
-In addition, the project requires users to create an account and sign in to make changes to the database.
+Full stack client app for the school database.

 ---

 Key achievements:
+- Programmed the full stack application to provide a way for users to administer the school database containing information about courses
+- Enabled users to interact with the database by retrieving a list of courses, viewing details for a specific course, as well as creating, updating and deleting courses in the database
 - Used JavaScript and JSX to build out the components for the application in a modular fashion
 - Used React Router to set up routes
 - Configured protected routes that only allow authenticated users to access those pages